Community Health Leaders

 Diagnosed as a school-aged child, Tori has been inspired by her experience living with IBS and working in the healthcare setting as nurse to become a IBS patient advocate.
 Her goal is to help those who are discouraged with their IBS, and to bring more awareness of this disorder.
 Read more.

-With the exception of medical doctors, contributors and moderators at IrritableBowelSyndrome.net are compensated for their contributions to the IrritableBowelSyndrome.net community.
+Regular contributors and moderators at IrritableBowelSyndrome.net are offered compensation for their contributions to the IrritableBowelSyndrome.net community.
 If you are interested in joining our team, please contact us at contact@IrritableBowelSyndrome.net